 After Preloaded I joined Poke as a developer, where I worked for clients including Orange (on The Feed homepage and the More From… mobile site, for example) and Skype.

-I also built Preloaded and Poke’s current sites.
+I also helped build Preloaded and Poke’s current sites.

-My last permanent role was at Top10.com, where I helped build the current site and their Spotify app.
+My previous permanent role was at Top10.com, where I helped build the current site and their Spotify app.